RahulRJB/Obsidian-RJB/My Vault/Tracker/Projects Details.md

 			- The checkboxes marked are highlighted in a separate image as well as its text.
 		- `get_dataframe` -- Get a df of the text that are checked.
 			- Iteratively, the bounding boxes of texts are taken and using it, image cropped one by one,
-			- Using a superres library, the text within is enhanced and resized.
+			- Using a superres library((EDSRx3/x4, ESPCNx2/x3/x4), the text within is enhanced and resized.
 			- pytesseract used to extract the text.
 			- Finally a dataframe formed with col, checked_or_not and text
 	- ##### Extracting table if any from ib form.